NicoG60/OscMackieControl/doc/Mackie Control Protocol.md

 - +1: clockwise
 - -1: coutner-clockwise

-# Massive button and led summary table
+# Massive MIDI Note Mapping Summary

+All note mapping is on Channel 0 (the first one).

 |     Button / Led     | Note | Dec  | Hex  |
 | :------------------: | :--: | :--: | :--: |